TSA PreCheck®: Touchless Identity Solution

-- TSA is testing a biometric facial identification to verify a passenger’s identity at our security checkpoint using the Customs and Border Protection (CBP) Traveler Verification Service (TVS), which creates a secure biometric template of a passenger’s live facial image taken at the checkpoint and matches it against a gallery of templates of pre-staged photos that the passenger previously provided to the government (e.g., U.S. Passport or Visa).
+- TSA is using facial identification to verify a passenger’s identity at its security checkpoints using the U.S. Customs and Border Protection (CBP) Traveler Verification Service (TVS), which creates a secure biometric template of a passenger’s live facial image taken at the checkpoint and matches it against a gallery of templates of pre-staged photos that the passenger previously provided to the government (e.g., U.S. Passport or Visa).
 This is an optional process for passengers, who may opt-out of the process at any time and instead choose the standard identity verification by a Transportation Security Officer (TSO).

 - For the facial identification field demonstration, CBP pre-stages biometric templates of photos that the passenger previously provided to the government, compares them with their templates created from live photos taken at the TSA checkpoint, bag drop or boarding location and returns the match results.
-Consenting passengers can opt out of having their photo taken at the checkpoint.
-However, their previously-provided photo may still be staged in the gallery.
+Consenting passengers can opt-out of having their photo taken at any point.
+However, their previously provided photo template may still be staged in the gallery.

 Data to be Collected

-- During the pilot, TSA will collect limited information from the consenting passenger’s identity document (i.e. name, date of birth, gender), as well as a live photograph of the passenger, passport number, known traveler number, transactional metadata (e.g. transaction ID, timestamps, quality scores), and whether the passenger successfully matched to a gallery photo or not.
+- Only during the field demonstration data collection efforts, TSA collects a live photograph of the passenger, passport number, known traveler number, transactional metadata (e.g., transaction ID, timestamps, quality scores), and the match results.

-- TSA will convert the information into an anonymized format, encrypt it, and transfer it for temporary analysis to the Department of Homeland Security (DHS) Science & Technology Directorate, which will assess the effectiveness of this biometric technology pilot.
-DHS will delete the data within 180 days.
+- TSA converts the information into an anonymized format, encrypts it, and transfers it for temporary analysis to the Department of Homeland Security (DHS) Science & Technology Directorate (S&T), which assesses the effectiveness of this biometric field demonstration.
+DHS deletes the data within 180 days.

 - For more information on the data collected during this field demonstration, please see DHS/TSA/PIA-046 Travel Document Checker Automation Using Facial Identification.

 Privacy Act Notice

-- Should you choose to opt-in to the U.S. Department of Homeland Security (DHS) Transportation Security Administration (TSA) facial recognition pilot, TSA will collect the data described above from you for the purposes of enhancing transportation security, identity verification, and testing the effectiveness of facial recognition under the authority of the Aviation and Transportation Security Act.
+- Should you choose to opt-in to the TSA facial identification field demonstration, TSA will collect your data as described above for the purposes of identity verification, enhancing transportation security, and testing the effectiveness of facial identification under the authority of the Aviation and Transportation Security Act.

 - Providing this information is voluntary.
-If you do not provide it, you will proceed through the standard screening process at the checkpoint.
-TSA may share information that you provide with U.S. Customs and Border Protection (CBP), DHS Science & Technology Directorate (S&T), law enforcement, intelligence agencies, or others under its published System of Records Notice - DHS/TSA-001 Transportation Security Enforcement Record System.
+However, if you do not choose to submit it, you will proceed through the manual identity verification process.
+TSA may share information that you provide with CBP, DHS S&T, or others as necessary under the published System of Records Notice (SORN) - DHS/TSA-001 Transportation Security Enforcement Record System.